icgc-argo/argo-docs/docs/submitting-molecular-data.md

 ```
 > .bin/score-client  upload --manifest manifest.txt
 ```
-If the file successfully uploaded, then you will receive an `Upload completed` message.
+If the file successfully uploads, then you will receive an `Upload completed` message.

 ### 4. Publish the payload
 ```